matteomattei/matteomattei.github.io/_posts/2008-05-14-hide-file-and-directory-in-apache-disabling-browsing.md

 layout: post
 permalink: /hide-file-and-directory-in-apache-disabling-browsing/
 categories:
-  - Apache
+  - apache
-  - Linux
+  - linux
-tags:
-  - Tricks
+  - tricks
 ---
 If you want to disable file and directory browsing on your Apache web server in order to prohibit that every users can view the content of a directory (if noindex.php/index.html is present) you need to modify the Apache configuration a little or add a new statement in *.htaccess* file.